 They may seem pretty robust, but beds don’t last forever.
-How it looks is not really the point; is it giving you the support and comfort you need for a good night’s sleep?
+How it looks is not really the point; is it giving you the support or comfort you need for a good night’s sleep?

 The lifespan of a mattress can be affected by a number of factors such as the quality, and also how well you have looked after it (many mattresses need regular turning and vacuuming to keep them in tip top condition).
 Don’t forget we are all different, and this will also affect how long your mattress will last – do you spend a fair amount of time in bed reading or watching TV?
 Are there two of you?
 As you age, and also if you gain or lose weight, your needs will change.

-As a general rule you should replace your mattress every seven or eight years, and if you are waking up with stiffness and/or aches and pains you certainly need to think about it!
+As a general rule you should replace your mattress every seven or eight years, and if you are waking up with stiffness and/or aches and pains, and if your current mattress is lumpy or sags you certainly need to think about it!

 Ok, I think I do need a new bed – how easy is it?

 Buying a new bed is relatively easy once you have the right information.
-There is no such thing as the perfect type of bed for a particular condition or situation (such as one ideal bed for a back pain sufferer), but a good retailer with a wide selection and well-trained staff can guide you in the right direction.
+There are literally thousands to choose from, and there is no such thing as the perfect type of bed for a particular condition or situation (such as one ideal bed for a back pain sufferer).

 As well as thinking about mattress size, be aware of the type of bed base.
 The two are designed to work together and a change of base can affect the feel and performance of a mattress.
 It is often a false economy to change only the mattress and keep your original base, especially with divan sets.
 The old base could reduce the useful life of the new mattress as well as the support and comfort it can offer.
 Manufacturers’ warranties or guarantees could also be invalidated.